-Ericka La Madrid - Specialist and promoter of gourmet tours catering to foodies who want to explore the best of Peruvian cuisine.
-Her passion for the culinary arts started when Ericka returned to her home country in 2010 and realized Peru's culinary scene had change and was becoming a top World Gastronomic Destination.
-During the tailor-made culinary tours she leads, Ericka introduces Peru's array of flavors to participants through visits to local markets, classic eateries as well as high-end restaurants, making sure each experience satisfies her clients' both gastronomic and cultural cravings.
+Claudia Ruiz - An official guide in Lima with over 20 years of experience leading tour groups in the capital and other regions of the country.
+A specialist of gourmet tours catering to foodies who want to explore the best of Peruvian cuisine.
+Her appetite for the culinary arts started 10 years ago after realizing Peru's culinary scene was changing and becoming a top World Gastronomic Destination.
+During the tailor-made culinary tours she leads, Claudia introduces Peru's array of flavors to participants through visits to local markets, classic eateries as well as high-end restaurants, making sure each experience satisfies traveler's gastronomic and cultural cravings.
+At home Claudia enjoys cooking traditional stir-fry Lomo Saltado with her family and teaching her children about the bounty of the local cuisine.